Sun Belt Conference: Current Sun Belt champions

+Vic Bubas Cup

+The Sun Belt also has an all-sports competition called the Vic Bubas Cup, which is awarded to the school with the best performance across every sport the Sun Belt Conference sponsors.
+South Alabama has won the most Bubas Cups, with 16.

 NCAA champions

 The only school to have won a national title while an SBC member is Old Dominion, which won one title in women's basketball and five in the non-SBC sport of field hockey during its first conference tenure from 1982 to 1991.
 Six other current members have won NCAA Division I team championships prior to joining the conference.
 Coastal Carolina won its only D-I national title on the day before it officially joined the SBC, while representing the Big South Conference.